norberttak/XPanel/README.md

 ## Install
 Get the latest release from [github](https://github.com/norberttak/XPanel/releases)

-Copy the xpanel folder into your XPlane plugin directory (in my case it is c:\XPlane11\resources\plugins).
+Copy the xpanel folder into your X-Plane plugin directory (in my case it is c:\XPlane11\resources\plugins).

 Please don't forget to remove any other plugins that want to connect to your USB Hid devices in the home cockpit.

-If you have any errors during the plugin load or run please check the main xplane log file.
+If you have any errors during the plugin load or run please check the main X-Plane log file.
 If you want more detailed logs from the plugin, please set the log level to DEBUG or even TRACE.
 See the details at [config syntax](doc/configuration.md)

 ## Build
 The project can be built on Windows and Linux machines.